 Introduces the role of the registered nurse through concepts and skill development in the discipline of professional nursing.
 Serves as a bridge for licensed practical nurses and is based upon individualized articulation agreements, mobility exams, or other assessment criteria as they relate to local programs and service areas.
 Includes math computational skills and basic computer instruction related to the delivery of nursing care.
-This course contrasts the role of the registered nurse to the practicing LPN and focuses on concepts of safety, legal and ethical nursing practice, and the theoretical foundations for nursing care.
-Role development is facilitated through classroom learning activities and self-learning activities.
-Prerequisites: Acceptance into the LPN to AAS in Nursing program, current and unrestricted license as an LPN in Virginia, completion of background and drug screening, current CPR with American Heart Association BLS for Healthcare Provider, and grade of C or above in the following courses: SDV 100, BIO 141, ENG 111, MTH 126.
-Co-requisites: BIO 142 and NUR 226.
+Prerequisites: Current and unrestricted licensure as a licensed practical nurse (LPN) and completion of required admission criteria and necessary general education courses for the associate degree in nursing.
+Co-requisite: NUR 226.
 Lecture 3 hours per week.